aws-samples/security-groups-report/README.md

-# Security Group Report Generator
+# Security Groups Report Generator

 Security Group Report Generator provides you a centralized, point in time report of your security groups policy.
 The script outputs an excel table: